szTheory/startingperl.com/README.md

 ### Perl Version Manager

-[plenv](https://github.com/tokuhirom/plenv) let's you have multiple Perl versioned installed at once, and keep their CPAN packages separate.
+[plenv](https://github.com/tokuhirom/plenv) let's you have multiple Perl versions installed at once and keep their CPAN module installs separate.
 This way you can use a different Perl for different projects without them interfering with each other or the system installed `perl`.
 It's equivalent to Python's [pyenv](https://github.com/pyenv/pyenv), Ruby's [rbenv](https://github.com/rbenv/rbenv), Node's [nvm](https://github.com/nvm-sh/nvm), or the multi-language [asdf-vm](https://asdf-vm.com/).
 Simply [follow the instructions here](https://github.com/tokuhirom/plenv#installation) to install plenv, then run the following commands to install Perl:

 ```bash
 plenv install --list #List available versions